Work at the Centre

 The Centre is a diverse and inclusive workplace, committed to the health, wellbeing and cultural safety of our staff.
 We believe diversity of all kinds makes our teams, services and organisations stronger and more effective and encourage applicants of any background, culture, gender, and experience to apply for roles as they become vacant.

-Benefits and perks of working with the Centre
+Benefits of working with the Centre

 - Up to three days additional leave over Christmas/New Year period